 Statement by the Distilled Spirits Council of the United States

-Currently, more than 30 states plus the District of Columbia are allowing restaurants and/or bars to sell cocktails to-go, bottled spirits to-go or both.
-Iowa became the first state to make the cocktails to-go measure permanent on June 29.
-Other states, including Texas, Florida, Ohio, Oklahoma, and the District of Columbia, are also considering making their policies permanent.
+Currently, 33 states plus the District of Columbia are allowing restaurants and/or bars to sell cocktails to-go, bottled spirits to-go or both.
+Some states, including Texas, Florida, Ohio, Oklahoma, Iowa and the District of Columbia, are considering making these policies This bill, permanent.

 The distilled spirits industry is committed to responsibility and encourages moderation for adults who choose to drink alcohol.
 Cocktails to-go are intended for home consumption.
 Laws governing alcohol consumption must always be observed.